A safe bet – Powerstar case study

 Powerstar was chosen for this project due to its extensive installation experience in hotels across the world.
 The team were able to conduct a thorough site evaluation before scheduling installation in a manner designed to ensure minimum disruption to the hotel and its occupants, helping the hotel to maintain its luxury, heightened customer experience.

 Following a full site evaluation, Powerstar South Africa discovered that the incoming voltage of the hotel was higher than necessary for the electrical equipment on-site, but remained at a stable level.
-Therefore, Powerstar recommended the installation of Powerstar LITE, a fixed voltage optimisation system that provides a set level reduction to the incoming voltage across a pre-defined tap range.
+Therefore, Powerstar recommended the installation of Powerstar LITE, a fixed voltage regulation system that provides a set level reduction to the incoming voltage across a pre-defined tap range.

 Post installation analysis of the site demonstrated an impressive electricity consumption saving of 24%.
 This equates to an annual reduction in electricity consumption of 643,103 kWh and 619.76 tonnes of CO₂ emissions, thereby reducing the hotel’s impact on the environment whilst providing cost savings that can be reinvested into core operations to improve the customer experience even further.